medic/cht-core/README.md

 ### Push the dashboard

-[Garden Dashboard](https://github.com/garden20/dashboard) is optionally used to manage the couchapp.
+[Garden Dashboard](https://github.com/garden20/dashboard) is used to manage the couchapp.

 To install Dashboard, first change the CouchDB's `secure_rewrites` configuration parameter to false: